Degri95/Movies-ETL/README.md

 Creating an automated pipeline with movie data, using Python, Pandas, Jupyter Notebook, and PostgreSQL.

 ## Overview
-In this project a function was created to automate the ETL process for our data. after the data has been extracted and transformed, it will be imported into a PostgreSQL database.
+In this project a function was created to automate the ETL process for our data. after the data has been extracted and transformed, it's imported into a PostgreSQL database.
 The data consists of:

 - A webscrape (JSON) of wikipedia data of movies from 1990 to 2018 from the sidebar.